-I am currently a Doctoral Prize Fellow at Loughborough University, developing a new project on care homes, care, and ageing in mid-century British culture.
-In 2021, I passed my PhD at Queen Mary, University of London, supervised by Dr. Suzanne Hobson and Prof. Morag Shiach.
-My research explores a ‘poetics of ageing’ in modernist texts, with a specific focus on the late works of H.D, Mina Loy and Djuna Barnes.
+I am currently a Leverhulme Early Career Research Fellow at Loughborough University, developing the project ‘Emotion, ageing, and the care home in post-war British novels since 1948’.
+My previous research explored a ‘poetics of ageing’ in modernist texts, with a specific focus on the late works of H.D, Mina Loy and Djuna Barnes.
 I’m interested in applying cultural gerontology in a modernist and mid-century context, particularly looking at embodiment, archives and life writing.
-I have published work to date in Women: A Cultural ReviewMAI Journal and Feminist Modernist Studies.
+I have published work to date in Women: A Cultural Review, MAI Journal and Feminist Modernist Studies.

 As the co-founder of the interdisciplinary arts project Decorating Dissidence, I am currently exploring the ways modernist and contemporary craft practices intersect.
 This has led to a series of exhibitions, conferences and a special issue as well as an ongoing blog.